MicrosoftDocs/memdocs/sccm/compliance/deploy-use/create-configuration-items-for-windows-10-devices-managed-with-the-client.md

 10. For each settings group, you can also configure the severity reported when a configuration item is found to be noncompliant:

-    -   **None** - Devices that fail this compliance rule don't report a failure severity for Configuration Manager reports.
+    -   **None**: Devices that fail this compliance rule don't report a failure severity for Configuration Manager reports.

-    -   **Information** - Devices that fail this compliance rule report a failure severity of **Information** for Configuration Manager reports.
+    -   **Information**: Devices that fail this compliance rule report a failure severity of **Information** for Configuration Manager reports.

-    -   **Warning** - Devices that fail this compliance rule report a failure severity of **Warning** for Configuration Manager reports.
+    -   **Warning**: Devices that fail this compliance rule report a failure severity of **Warning** for Configuration Manager reports.

-    -   **Critical** - Devices that fail this compliance rule report a failure severity of **Critical** for Configuration Manager reports.
+    -   **Critical**: Devices that fail this compliance rule report a failure severity of **Critical** for Configuration Manager reports.

-    -   **Critical with event** - Devices that fail this compliance rule report a failure severity of **Critical** for Configuration Manager reports.
+    -   **Critical with event**: Devices that fail this compliance rule report a failure severity of **Critical** for Configuration Manager reports.
 This severity level is also logged as a Windows event in the application event log.

 11. On the **Platform Applicability** page of the wizard, review any settings that aren't compatible with the supported platforms you selected earlier.
 You can go back and remove these settings, or you can continue.